mosharafhossain/scope-of-negation/README.md

   + Arguments:
 	  - -c, --config_path: path to the configuration file, (required)

-  *Note that: Training the system is optional, a trained model is already provided in "./model" directory.
-The pre-trained model can be used to predict negation cues in a text file (step is given below).
+  *Note that: Training the scope detector is optional, a trained model is already provided in "./model" directory.
+Below step shows how to use the pre-trained model to predict scope of negation of the sentences in given text file.
+The file should have one sentence per line.

 - Example command line to apply prediction on a given text file.
 ```bash